vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 ```

 ##### Solution
-- Virtual inheritance is there to solve these problem.
+- Virtual inheritance is there to solve this problem.
 When you specify virtual when inheriting your classes, you're telling the compiler that you only want a single instance.
 ```
 class Top {public: int t; };
 class Left : virtual public Top {public: int l; };